-Hard Disk Drive or Solid State Drive

-The capacity of the hard disk drive varies depending on the model.
+Hard Disk Drive orThe capacity of the hard disk drive variesSolid State Drivedepending on the model.

 To check which type of HDD/SSD is included in your model, open the TOSHIBA PC Health Monitor utility by clicking Desktop Assist -> Support & Recovery -> PC Health Monitor on the desktop, and then click PC Information.